Carrigan/carrigan.github.io/services.markdown

 My goal as a technologist is to satisfy human needs and generate business value through the use of technology.
 If you are an organization looking to expand your digital capabilities, I would love to work with you.

-My model as an independent consultant is to provide excellent services at a reasonable price.
-I work with a network of other freelancers to make sure that the right skills are available for any given job.
+My model as an independent consultant is to provide high-quality services with no overhead.
+I work with a network of other freelancers to make sure that the right skills are available to meet your needs.
 In specific, my core competencies are:

 - Connected devices and IoT system integration.
 - Backend and systems development in several languages.